Lawaltunde/TestAutomation/README.md

 Creating automated test for each member of the group using a  Selenium.
 We will be testing Hackernoon Login page.

 ##Group Member
--Lawal Hammed Tunde
+1. Lawal Hammed Tunde
--Olumide Agbaje
+2. Olumide Agbaje
--Aminat Atanda-Lawal
+3. Aminat Atanda-Lawal